 ENG 2233 American Literature I

 ENG 2243 American Literature II

 ENG 2273 Introduction to Literature

 GES 1122 Strategies for Student Success

 Social/Behavioral Sciences: 9 hours

 GOV 2213 National and State Government

 HIS 1113 American History I

 PSY 1153 Introduction to Psychology

 Natural Science/Mathematics: 6 hours

-KIN 2113 Anatomy and Physiology
+3 hours from the following: BIO 1113 Biological Science PHY 1113 Physical Science

-MTH 1123 College Algebra

-Physical Education: 4 hours
+MTH 1123 College Algebra Physical Education: 2 hours

-PED 2232 Wellness and Lifestyle
+PED 2232 Wellness and Lifestyle -OR-

-2 hours from activity courses without duplication: PED 1101-PED 2291
+2 hours from activity courses without duplication: PED 1101-2291

-General Biblical Studies: 18 hours
+General Biblical Studies: 12 hours

-BIB 1123 The Church in Ministry and Mission

 BIB 2213 Bible Study

 REL 1133 Authentic Christianity

-REL 1173 Introduction to Biblical Literature

-THE 2113 Introduction to Theology and Apologetics

-THE 2333 Pentecostal Doctrine and History
+REL 1173 Introduction to Biblical Literature THE 2333 Pentecostal Doctrine and History

-MAJOR STUDIES 61 Hours
+MAJOR STUDIES 15 Hours

-Core Studies: 35 hours

-ACC 2213 Principles of Financial Accounting
+ACC 2213 Principles of Financial Accounting BUS 1123 Survey of Economics FIN2113 Principles of Finance MGT 2313 Principles of Management MKT 2323 Principles of Marketing

-BUS 1112 A Christian Vision of Business

-BUS 1123 Survey of Economics

-BUS 2253 Business Law I

-BUS 3413 Statistics

-BUS 4113 Business Ethics

-BUS 4443 Business Finance

-BUS 4453 International Business

-BUS 4473 Strategy and Policy in Business

-MGT 2133 Technology Applications Certification

-MGT 2383 Management Communications

-MKT 2323 Principles of Marketing

-Management Studies: 9 hours

-HRM 3113 Human Resource Management

-MGT 2313 Principles of Management

-MGT 3113 Nonprofit Management

-Professional Development: 17 hours

-BSM 2113 Introduction to Sport Management

-BSM 3213 Sport Facility and Event Management

-BSM 3223 Sport Governance, Leadership and Administration

-BSM 3253 Sport Marketing and Promotion

-BSM 4133 Legal Aspects of Sport

-BSM 4911 Sport Management Internship I

-BSM 4921 Sport Management Internship II

-GENERAL ELECTIVES 8 Hours
+GENERAL ELECTIVES 3 Hours

-TOTAL PROGRAM REQUIREMENTS 120 Hours
+TOTAL PROGRAM REQUIREMENTS 61 Hours

-The Business Sport Management major is designed to provide academic experiences with a Christian perspective to facilitate students' abilities to perform responsibly, competitively, and effectively in the role of sport manager.

-Upon completion of this program, students will demonstrate mastery of the following key elements of business:

-- 1. Students will demonstrate core knowledge in areas such as Facilities Management, Sport Marketing and Promotion, Sport Finance, Sport Law and Governance.

-- 2. Students will articulate the Christian worldview as a basis of professional ethics in Sport Management.

-- 3. Students will demonstrate strategic planning in budgeting, marketing, and promotions in athletics at the college and professional levels, and in public and recreational organizations.
+EDUCATION PROGRAMS

+ASSOCIATE OF ARTS - Early Childhood Education (AIC Only)

+The Associate of Arts in Early Childhood Education offers two years of study for students desiring an education degree which is foundational to a baccalaureate degree.
+It also prepares students for positions in Early Education Centers and qualifies them to teach preschool in Christian or private classrooms and centers around the world.

+Upon completing this program students will:

+- 1. Demonstrate proficiency in curriculum areas taught in preschool.

+- 2. Design and implement instruction and assessment for children in preschool.

+- 3. Demonstrate the ability to create developmentally appropriate, positive, productive classroom environments with appropriate classroom management strategies.

+- 4. Demonstrate a knowledge of professional roles and responsibilities.

+- 5. Demonstrate an understanding of differentiated instruction and diversity.

-- 1. All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied.
+- 1. All full-time students are to include one General Biblical Studies course each semester until degree requirements have been satisfied.

 - 2. First-year students enrolled full-time are to include GES 1122 in their first semester schedule.

-- 3. First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
-Exceptions will be granted only with approval of the College Dean.

-- 4. All students must obtain and complete two 120-hour internships subject to departmental approval.

-HUMAN RESOURCE MANAGEMENT

-Students desiring to matriculate to this bachelor's program may transfer to the campus in Waxahachie, TX or apply to continue as distance education students.
-It is not currently available as a residential program at SAGU AIC.
+- 3. Students are not eligible to take any 4000 level EDU or EDUP courses as part of this degree.

-GENERAL EDUCATION STUDIES 51 Hours
+GENERAL EDUCATION STUDIES 39 Hours

 General Education: 14 hours

 COM 1143 Fundamentals of Speech Communication

 ENG 1113 Composition and Rhetoric I

 ENG 1123 Composition and Rhetoric II

 3 hours from the following:

 ENG 2233 American Literature I

 ENG 2243 American Literature II

 ENG 2273 Introduction to Literature

 GES 1122 Strategies for Student Success

-Social/Behavioral Sciences: 9 hours
+Social/Behavioral Sciences: 6 hours

-GOV 2213 National and State Government
+GOVP 2213 US National Government

 HIS 1113 American History I

-PSY 1153 Introduction to Psychology

-Natural Science/Mathematics: 6 hours
+Natural Science/Mathematics: 7 hours

-3 hours from the following:
+4 hours from the following: